Chinese Indonesian Batik

 The official language of Indonesia is Indonesian (Bahasa Indonesia).
 However, it has a lot in common with other Malay dialects that have long been used as regional lingua francas, such as the Riau-Jambi dialect of eastern Sumatra, which developed from a literary style of the Malay language that was employed in the royal houses of that region.

-Given that it lacks distinguishing phrases based on social hierarchy and is not connected with any of the prominent ethnic groups in the country, the Indonesian language is widely accepted and has functioned as a powerful force for national unification.
+Given that it lacks distinguishing phrases based on social hierarchy and is not connected with any of the prominent ethnic groups in the country, the Indonesian language is widely accepted.
+It has functioned as a powerful force for national unification.
 Because of its prominence in print since the early twentieth century in various sections of the country, it also functioned as a means of political communication amongst members of the nationalist movement in the years leading up to the revolution and the proclamation of independence in 1945.

 Chinese Indonesian Religions

-Chinese Indonesian Religious History
+View of Chinese Indonesian Religious History

 In the 14th century, Islam, brought to Java and Sumatra by Muslim traders mostly from South Asia, supplanted Hinduism as the major religion along the beaches of Java and Sumatra, a process that took centuries.
 Islamic influence had spread across the archipelago by the 15th century, particularly in the coastal regions of neighboring islands in the archipelago.